-We are proud of our accomplishments and are excited to share our progress in more detail in our 2022 Environmental, Social and Governance report.
-This report can be found in the Corporate Responsibility section of our website.
+We are proud of our accomplishments and are excited to share our progress in more detail in our 2022 Environmental, Social and Governance report (currently available) and our 2023 Environmental, Social and Governance report (expected to be available in May 2024).
+The most current report available can be found in the Corporate Responsibility section of our website.

-Governance and Data Responsibility
+Governance, Cybersecurity and Data Responsibility

-Governance and Data Responsibility is a critical part of our business and obligation to our stockholders and other stakeholders.
+Governance, cybersecurity and data responsibility is a critical part of our business and obligation to our stockholders and other stakeholders.
 We are committed to operating our business with integrity with a focus on corporate governance, ESG oversight, ethics and transparency, human rights, responsible sourcing, health and safety and risk management.
 We also believe our customers' trust is a top priority.
 We are committed to providing them the confidence that their technology and data are secure with continued focus and investments in our cybersecurity program in areas of expertise, process, talent and technology.